Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

-One of Mae West's funniest films.
-The star of a side show act is carnival dancer and lion tamer Tira (Mae West).
-She pursues playboy Jack Clayton (Cary Grant), but later sues him for breach of promise.
-In the hilarious courtroom scene, he counters by assembling all her ex-lovers, but then allows her to win the case.
+One of Mae West's funniest films (with lots of double entendres), and one of only two films in which West co-starred with Cary Grant.
+The star of a carnival side show act was dancer and lion tamer Tira (Mae West).
+When not performing, she fleeced many of her prospective suitors during numerous dalliances - she pursued playboy Jack Clayton (Cary Grant), but later the spurned Tira sued him for breach of promise.
+In the hilarious madcap courtroom scene that ended the film, he countered by assembling all her ex-lovers, but then allowed her to win the case.

 The Invisible Man (1933), 71 minutes, D: James Whale

 H.G.
-Welles' tale, beautifully executed as a classic, Universal horror thriller.
-An obsessed scientist Jack Griffin (Claude Rains) creates a chemical formula compound that makes him irreversibly invisible (with spectacular special effects) without any counter-agent.
-At first, the effects are comedic, but the serum slowly turns him into an insane megalomaniac, and he wreaks havoc on a British country village.
+Wells' novella tale, beautifully executed as a classic, Universal horror thriller.
+An obsessed mad scientist Jack Griffin (Claude Rains in his film debut) created a chemical formula compound that made him irreversibly invisible (with spectacular special effects), without any counter-agent.
+At first, the effects were comedic, but the serum slowly turned him into an insane megalomaniac lusting for power, and he wreaked havoc on a British country village.

 King Kong (1933), 100 minutes, D: Merian C. Cooper

 One of the greatest adventure and monster classics of all time, from RKO.
-Nature documentary filmmaker Carl Denham (Robert Armstrong) finds destitute and beautiful Ann Darrow (Fay Wray) and hires her to join a chartered ship expedition to the mysterious and remote Skull Island.
-He discovers and captures a giant ape, King Kong (a marvel of stop-motion animation), using Ann as bait.
-The scenes between the blonde, screaming maiden and Kong are bristling with fear and sexual overtones.
-A terrific scene includes Kong's island battle with a Tyrannosaurus.
-Kong is transported to New York City and put on display.
-Tormented by crowds, he escapes and creates havoc in the city.
-After breaking free, he seeks out Ann, and takes her to the top of the Empire State Building in the thrilling climax.
+Nature documentary filmmaker Carl Denham (Robert Armstrong) found destitute and beautiful Ann Darrow (Fay Wray) and hired her to join a chartered ship expedition to the mysterious and remote Skull Island.
+He discovered and captured a giant ape, King Kong (a marvel of stop-motion animation), using Ann as bait.
+The scenes between the blonde, screaming maiden and Kong bristled with fear and sexual overtones.
+A terrific scene included Kong's island battle with a Tyrannosaurus.
+Kong wais transported to New York City and put on display.
+Tormented by crowds, he escaped and created havoc in the city.
+After breaking free, Kong sought out Ann, and took her to the top of the Empire State Building in the thrilling climax.

 Little Women (1933), 117 minutes, D: George Cukor

-Regarded as the best of all versions.
-A delightful and faithful screen adaptation of Louisa May Alcott's classic American story of the March sisters and the sorrows and joys of the New England family.
-Father March has gone off to fight in the Civil War, so the family is left with four very independent sisters who are all coming of age, including an outstanding Katharine Hepburn as tomboy Jo, who wants to be a writer.
-Each of the sisters finds independence and strength, and some find romance.
+Regarded as the best and most incomparable of all versions (also in 1949, 1978, and 1994), especially Katharine Hepburn as Jo.
+A delightful and faithful screen adaptation of Louisa May Alcott's classic American story of the teenaged March sisters and the sorrows and joys of the New England family.
+Father March had gone off to fight in the Civil War, so the family was left with four very independent sisters who were all coming of age, including an outstanding Katharine Hepburn as coltish tomboy Jo who wanted to be a writer.
+Each of the sisters found independence and strength, and some discovered romance.

 Morning Glory (1933), 74 minutes, D: Lowell Sherman